-The Savings Plan of Xerox Corporation and The Xerographic Division, UNITE HERE (the "Plan") is subject to the Employee Retirement Income Security Act of 1974 ("ERISA").
+Xerox Corporation Savings Plan (the "Plan") is subject to the Employee Retirement Income Security Act of 1974 ("ERISA").
 Therefore, in lieu of the requirements of Items 1-3 of Form 11-K, the financial statements and schedule of the Plan at December 31, 2006 and 2005 and for the year ended December 31, 2006, which have been prepared in accordance with the financial reporting requirements of ERISA, are filed herewith as Exhibit 99-1 and incorporated herein by reference.

+EXHIBITS

-EXHIBITS Exhibit Number 99-1 Description Financial Statements and Schedule of the Plan at December 31, 2006 and 2005 and for the year ended December 31, 2006 99-2 Consent of Independent Registered Public Accounting Firm
+Exhibit Number Description Financial Statements and Schedule of the Plan at December 31, 2006 and 2005 and for the year ended December 31, 2006 99-2 Consent of Independent Registered Public Accounting Firm